Embird Embroidery Software

 Raster image - reduced colors

-Preprocessed raster image - posterized areas of similar colors.
+Preprocessed raster image showing posterized areas of consolidated colors.

 Preview

-Click the Preview button to check how posterization with the current settings will look.
-The preview will appear on a secondary work area on the main control panel.
-The preview area allows you to zoom in and out and scroll or pan the preview.
+Click the Preview button to evaluate how the current posterization settings affect the image.
+The results will be displayed in a secondary work area on the main control panel.
+This preview interface allows for zooming, scrolling, and panning.

-The preview area displays a mask until the Preview button is clicked for the first time.
-A mask is a black-and-white picture generated from selected vector objects.
-Black means areas to be processed.
-White means excluded areas.
+The preview area initially displays a mask until the Preview button is clicked.
+This mask is a monochromatic image generated from selected vector objects; black regions represent areas designated for processing, while white regions are excluded.

 Mask